franklyg/New-JB-Template/README.md

     main.css

+    Page Specific Styles:

+    All pages have a specific ID assigned to theme: #index-body, #checkout-body, #thankyou-body, #upsell-body.

+    Forms:

+    Both checkout and checkout-after-downsell have the same form styles.

+    Landing page form styles have slightly different styles under the #index-body.

+    Landing Page:

+    All section styles can be found under the /*Section Styles*/ comment in the styles.

+    All positioning of logos and products can be seen and are used under the class name of .prod and .logo, and can be tweaked based upon design.

+    Checkout Page and Thank You Page:

+    All styles except for the .prod, and .logo can be tweaked.

+    Upsell Page:

+    All styles except for .prod and .logo can be tweaked.

 #### JS

     main.js

     All auto scroll to top function on landing page on click of call to action.

     ```html